 Other programs that may help

-While not focused specifically on eye health, these programs may help cover some vision care.
+These health care programs may also help cover some vision care.

-Medicare is a government health insurance program for people over age 65 and some people with disabilities.
-It doesn’t cover eye exams or tests for most people, but it may cover some eye care if you have diabetes, macular degeneration, or a high risk of glaucoma.
+Medicare is a government health insurance program for people age 65 and older and some people younger than age 65 with disabilities.
+It doesn’t cover eye exams or tests for most people, but it may cover some eye care if you have diabetes, macular degeneration, or a higher risk of glaucoma.
 Some Medicare Advantage plans may also offer vision coverage.

 Medicaid and CHIP are government programs that offer free or low-cost health insurance for children in families with low incomes.